hypi-universe/docs/content/deletedata.md

       "extensions": {}
     },
     {
-      "message": "Author.booklist links to Books.
+      "message": "Author.booklist links to Book.
 Use unlink to remove the reference before deleting", "extensions": {}
     },
     {